 Compensation in Financial Services

 Within the financial services industry, especially in Wall Street firms, compensation packages tend to be much more generous than in other sectors of the economy.
-However, there can be great year-to-year variability, since annual bonuses linked to company profits tend to be a significant part of total compensation.
+There can be great year-to-year variability, since annual bonuses linked to company profits tend to be a significant part of total compensation.

 For bonus-eligible positions, regular salary often is called base pay.
 The frequency of pay tends to be monthly rather than biweekly at higher levels of management, usually starting at vice president.
 Annual salary adjustments are typical.